AmeliaMaier/Dev_Notes/Software_Testing_General.md

 ⋅ When the end result is not testable through code

+⋅ When the project is changing so quickly automated tests will be impossible to maintain

 ⋅ When you are writing something that will not be reused and is not important

 ⋅ When no time was budgeted for writing automated tests and the project is already behind schedule